DSIP-FBK/DSIPTS/bash_examples/README.md

 Hydra is used for composing configuration files.
 In our case most of the parameter can be reused among the different models and are collected under the general configuration file `config/config.yaml`\.
 In what follows the `weather` dataset is used, and notice that this dataset has a frequency of **10 minutes**.
 The parameters here are the same described in the `dsitps` documentation but clearly some of them can not be modified since they depend on the selected time series.
 The configuration files related to this experiment can be found in `config_weather`; a generic config folder contains:
 ```
+config_gpu.yaml               # containing the global configuration usually for gpu or local train, see below one example
-config.yaml               # containing the global configuration, see below one example
+config_slurm.yaml             # containing the global configuration for slurm training see below one example
 compare.yaml                  # instructions for comparing different models
 architecture/                 # the folder containing the configurations specific for all the models to test
 config_used/                  # this folder will be populated while training the models, and will be used in the comparison phase

 ```